xcwolfe/Differential-Expression-in-C-elegans/STAR_JUM_and_DCC_using_180_SRA_files.md

 STAR on all neurons using all 180 SRA files:

-Navigate to your work/group/norrislab directory which you plan to download all SRA files into (we need scratch space as this will take lots of memory):
+Navigate to your working directory which you plan to download all SRA files into (we need scratch space as this will take lots of memory):

 ```
 cd /work/group/norrislab/Zach/